 Somehow, I have never felt more helpless than when trying to translate emotions from one tongue to another.
 I have long intended to translate some poems and stories of Hindi, and some ghazals that wring me each time I have read or heard them sung.
 One of my favourite ghazals from my protracted student life (read unemployed marathon into meaning of existence) has been a ghazal by Sudarshan Faakir, “Kisi ranjish ko hawa do.”
 (Stir up some old grudge…).
 Here I go then:

 That I Live Still

 Stir up some old grudge frozen, that I live still,

 Let me have this notion, that I live still.

 The thread of breath will snap if I come to a halt,

 Stretch the length of this ocean, that I live still.

 As of rote I have kept sipping venom, O People,

-Serve me another potion, that I live still.
+Serve me a different potion, that I live still.

-I have drifted to a slumber on the promenade, Faakir,
+I have paused for a siesta on the promenade, Faakir,

 किसी रंजिश को हवा दो कि मैं ज़िंदा हूँ अभी